We're looking for General Practitioners

 RAHC training and support

 RAHC provides cultural and clinical orientation prior to your first placement.
 The clinical orientation is valid for Cat 1 CPD points with RACGP and CPD points for ACCRM.
-RAHC also offers 11 free eLearning modules for all health professionals interested in learning about remote and Indigenous health.
+RAHC also offers free eLearning modules for all health professionals interested in learning about remote and Aboriginal and Torres Strait Islanders health.
 These modules are also valid for CPD with RACGP and ACRRM.

 To be eligible for a RAHC placement you must: